- 2 Bedrooms

 - Washing Machine

-About this PropertyUnwind and relax at this inviting, appealing, 2 bedroom, 1 bath bungalow on Ocracoke Island.
-A Shore Thing is attractively finished with gorgeous photography, artwork and eclectic beach decor.
+About this PropertyUnwind and relax at this peaceful, comfortable, 2 bedroom, 1 bath bungalow on Ocracoke Island.
+A Shore Thing is attractively adorned with enchanting photography, artwork and eclectic beach decor.
 The screened in porch extends the living space generously.
-Savor a meal out to the screened porch for a treat.
+Relish a meal out to the screened porch for a treat.

 Great for a couple or a modest family!
 A Shore Thing is a brief bicycle ride or walk to stores, galleries and eateries.

-Additional comforts include AC/H and heater, ceiling fans, wireless internet access, cable TV and DVD player.
+Additional luxuries include AC/H and heater, ceiling fans, wireless internet access, cable TV and DVD player.
 The kitchen offers a microwave and dishwasher.
 Telephone.
 Washer and dryer.

 Sheets and towels are supplied.
 Beds are made for your arrival.

 The exterior offers a screened porch, picnic table, hot/cold outdoor shower and park style charcoal grille.
 Single Kayak.
-Life jackets are not included, if you wish to rent them, please contact Ride The Wind Surf Shop at (252) 928-6311 and they will be joyful to assist.
+Life jackets are not supplied, if you wish to rent them, please contact Ride The Wind Surf Shop.
+They will be joyful to assist.

 No Smoking.
-No Family Animals Accepted.
+No Animals Accepted.
 Parking is limited to 2 cars.

 Military Discount Available.
 Discount can only be applied at time of renting.